 An individual Risk Assessment is in place for staff who are 'clinically extremely vulnerable' (CEV), 'clinically vulnerable' (CV) and pregnant.
 A separate assessment is in place for those from a BAME background.
-Given the change in the school Covid risk assessment for the Autumn term, risk assessments for all vulnerable staff will be reviewed.
 These are regularly reviewed.
 Reviews will also take place if there is an outbreak within the school.